sensi/SensiYamlGuiBundle/README.md

 		sonata_admin_modus: true

 		# Path where the managed yaml config files were located
+		# Notice you have to create the folder and make it writeable for the yamlgui writer
 		config_root_dir: "%kernel.root_dir%/config/yamlgui/"

 		# List of all files which were available throw the yamlgui.
 Must be located in